 The SPAB was founded by William Morris in 1877 to campaign against threats to historic buildings.
 Today, it is the UK’s oldest and most expert building conservation charity.
 We still work to encourage a practical and sympathetic approach to the repair and maintenance of old buildings.

 The Actors’ Benevolent Fund was founded in 1882 by Sir Henry Irving to care for actors and actresses unable to work because of accidents, illness or old age.
 The Fund helps in a variety of ways, all of which are geared towards maintaining independence and improving quality of life.

 ACT is a long-established charity helping actors' children in times of family crisis or hardship.
-In 2019 ACT gave more than £730,000 in grants, alongside casework and advocacy.
+In 2019 ACT gives almost £1m in grants each year, alongside casework and advocacy.
 ACT's impact continues to grow, handled by only two fulltime staff and a committee of actors.

 Musical talent is everywhere but opportunity isn’t: family finances and other obstacles too often get in the way.
 Awards for Young Musicians are here to change this.
 We directly support hundreds of young musicians from low income families each year, with funding and other help.

 The British Academy, established by Royal Charter in 1902, is the UK's national academy for the humanities and social sciences.
 It is an independent, self-governing Fellowship of leading national and international scholars.
 The Academy fosters and promotes the highest standards of learning.

 The British Film Institute (BFI) is the UK’s lead organisation for film, television and the moving image.
 Our role is to ensure that film is central to our cultural life.
 By leaving the BFI a legacy gift in your Will, you will be helping to preserve the UK’s film heritage and to protect its future.